AbigailAC/purrfect-blog-starter-1755551277/README.md

 To ensure high-quality projects, we recommend adhering to the following best practices:

 1.  **Gitflow:** Always use pull requests (PRs) for introducing new features or changes.
 This helps in maintaining a clean commit history and enables peer reviews.
-2.  **Commit Formatting:** Follow a commit convention such as [Conventional Commits](https://www.conventionalcommits.org/).
+2.  **Commit Formatting:** Follow a commit convention such as Git convention or [Conventional Commits](https://www.conventionalcommits.org/).
 It makes the commit history readable and easy to understand.
 3.  **Test Coverage:** Aim for a minimum test coverage of 80-90%.
 This ensures that the majority of your code is tested, reducing potential bugs and regressions.
 4.  **Comprehensive README:** A well-documented README provides clarity about the project's purpose, usage, and maintenance.
 5.  **Live Demo:** Always provide a live demo with login credentials (if applicable).
 It offers a hands-on experience of your application to users or potential employers.